aleshevdenis/128iid/tasks/connectors/ntt_sentinel_dynamic/README.md

-# NTT Sentinel Dynamic 128iid Task to Kenna.AppSec
+# NTT Sentinel Dynamic 128iid Task to Kenna.AppSec Findings

 ## This Task will use the NTT Sentinel Dynamic (formerly Whitehat) API to